Fall Allergies in Italy: How to Enjoy Your Trip Without the Sneezes

 For a more relaxed and intimate experience, venture off the beaten path to discover hidden gem cafes tucked away in the charming streets of Italian cities.
 Sip on a cappuccino while people-watching, savor a freshly baked pastry, or simply soak in the laid-back atmosphere that these cafes exude.
 These hidden gems often offer a glimpse into the local lifestyle and provide a peaceful retreat from the hustle and bustle of touristy areas.

-So, on days when pollen levels are high, take the opportunity to delve into Italy's cultural, culinary, and social scene indoors, and make the most of your time in this enchanting country.
+Relax in cozy cafés with espresso and pastriesSo, on days when pollen levels are high, take the opportunity to delve into Italy's cultural, culinary, and social scene indoors, and make the most of your time in this enchanting country.

 5. Master the Art of Allergy-Proofing

-- Shower and change clothes after outdoor adventures
+Shower and change clothes after being outside

 6. Tap into Local Wisdom